Skip to main content

 There are few gestures more powerful than giving back – but what if your support could literally take flight?
 Midlands Air Ambulance Charity is offering donors the opportunity to do just that: to see their name – or the name of someone they wish to honour – featured on the underside of its brand-new, state-of-the-art helicopter.

-Launching its High Flyers campaign, MAAC is inviting supporters to become part of its lifesaving missions by adding a name to the iconic chevron design on of its Airbus H145 helicopter.
-For a donation of £150, you can choose your own, a loved one’s, a community group or even a heartfelt message of thanks and see it take to the skies.
+Launching its High Flyers campaign, Midlands Air Ambulance Charity is inviting supporters to become part of its lifesaving missions by adding a name to the iconic chevron design on the underside of its Airbus H145 helicopter.
+For a donation of £150, you can submit your own, a loved one’s, a combined couple’s name, or a community group and see it take to the skies.

-The initiative can be used to mark a graduation, celebrate a milestone, as a ‘thank you’ message or dedication, ensuring flight doctors and critical care paramedics can continue to deliver hospital-level treatment at incident scenes in the region.
-The names will be printed as part of the chevrons and will quite literally travel with the crew on their daily missions across the six counties the charity serves: Gloucestershire, Herefordshire, Shropshire, Staffordshire, the West Midlands and Worcestershire.
+Names can be used to mark a graduation, celebrate a milestone, as a ‘thank you’ message or dedication, ensuring flight doctors and critical care paramedics can continue to deliver hospital-level treatment at incident scenes in the region.
+The 1,600 names will be printed to form the four chevrons, and will quite literally travel with the crew on their daily missions across the six counties the charity serves: Gloucestershire, Herefordshire, Shropshire, Staffordshire, the West Midlands and Worcestershire.

 The scheme has already inspired individuals and businesses to get involved – including Blaze Hair in Kingswinford in memory of much-loved team member Kerry Boucker.
 Salon director Brett Harris was friends with Kerry – or ‘Kez’, as she was known – for nearly 30 years.
 She suffered a cardiac arrest at home, but despite prompt medical attention from both a crash team and Midlands Air Ambulance Charity, she passed away in December.